Starting the Body Program

 Once the new pharmacy completes the transfer, they'll have your prescription on file, fill it, and prepare it for pick-up.

-Ro can only offer compounded semaglutide that is filled at one of our partner compounding pharmacies at this time, as they have been vetted for quality.
+Ro can only offer compounded GLP-1s that are filled at one of our partner compounding pharmacies, as they have been vetted for quality.
 If you're interested in switching to the compounded medication offered by Ro, you can reach out to your provider in your account chat.

 Sometimes the pharmacy requires additional information or confirmation of details from the provider.
 In that case, you can relay the message to us so that a provider can do a callback on your behalf.